aghayev-3/Arch/installation_guide.md

 * `locale-gen` to generate the locale
 * Locales define language and regional settings, such as date formats, currency, and character encoding

+## Set up GRUB
+* `vim /etc/default/grub` to edit the grub config file :)
+*  Look for a line containing `GRUB_CMDLINE_LINUX_DEFAULT` and add `cryptdevice=/dev/<partition_3>:<volume_group_name>` to the end of it.
+So, something like this `cryptdevice=/dev/nvme0n1p3:volgroup0`
+* `mkdir /boot/EFI` to create the `EFI` directory
+* `mount /dev/<partition_1> /boot/EFI` to mount the EFI partition at `/boot/EFI`
+* Install `GRUB` using `grub-install --target=x86_64-efi --bootloader-id=grub_uefi --recheck`
+* `cp /usr/share/locale/en\@quot/LC_MESSAGES/grub.mo /boot/grub/locale/en.mo` to copy locale files for GRUB’s messaging to our boot directory
+* `grub-mkconfig -o /boot/grub/grub.cfg` to generate a config file for GRUB :)
+* `systemctl enable NetworkManager` to enable NetworkManager so we can set up connectivity after boot (kinda important lol) :)

+### Notes:
+* GRUB, which stands for Grand Unified Bootloader, is a program that helps your computer start up.
+When you turn on your computer, GRUB is the first thing that runs.
+It allows you to choose which operating system to boot if you have more than one installed.
+GRUB also loads the necessary files to start the operating system you select.
+* The EFI (Extensible Firmware Interface) partition is a small section of a hard drive that is used in systems with UEFI (Unified Extensible Firmware Interface) firmware.
+It stores bootloaders for operating systems, allowing the system to start up properly.

+## The FINISH Line :)
+* `exit` to exit the chroot environment
+* `umount -a` to unmount all partitions
+* REBOOT :) (lol the command is `reboot`)

+Please check out all the videos from the following [playlist](https://www.youtube.com/watch?v=RcFlZjpvf0U&list=PLT98CRl2KxKHKd_tH3ssq0HPrThx2hESW).
+Learn Linux TV is an absolutely amazing channel that helped me start my Linux journey :)